 When we try to measure anything that can be influenced by the process of measurement, reliability suffers.
 Teachers and students are self-conscious agents and, if rewards or sanctions are tied to the measurement process, behaviour will be distorted.
 That said, if teachers and students agree with and approve of what is being measured, the more likely they are to behave in ways that increase the validity of the measurement.

 Tip: if you want to measure something inanimate, go for it.
-If you want to measure some aspect of human performance, gain consensus first and avoid trying your metric to rewards or punishments.
+If you want to measure some aspect of human performance, gain consensus first and avoid tying your metric to rewards or punishments.

 2. How useful is this information?

 Just because you can measure something doesn’t mean you should.
-Muller suggests that ease of measurement tends to be inversely proportional to usefulness.
+Ease of measurement tends to be inversely proportional to usefulness.
 Ask yourself, why do you want this information?
 What are you going to do with it?

 Tip: Think carefully about how collecting data will improve the experience of students and teachers.
 If you’re not sure it will, don’t measure it.